swyphcosmo/vscode-spellchecker/README.md

 # Offline Spell Checker

->**Notice:** This extension is in an alpha state and is still under heavy development.
-Pull requests welcome!

 ## Description

 This extension is a spell checker that uses a local dictionary for offline usage. [hunspell-spellchecker](https://github.com/GitbookIO/hunspell-spellchecker) is used to load hunspell formatted dictionaries.
-Errors are be highlighted, and hovering over them will show possible suggestions.
+Errors are highlighted, and hovering over them will show possible suggestions.
 The `suggest` function was modified according to [https://github.com/GitbookIO/hunspell-spellchecker/pull/7] to speed up word suggestions.

-Since this extension is not currently released, you can load it in the extension debugger by following [these](https://code.visualstudio.com/docs/extensions/example-hello-world#_running-your-extension) instructions.
+This extension can be found on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=swyphcosmo.spellchecker).

 ## Benchmarks (sort of)